-YogaDownload offers classes in probably any yoga style you have heard up and then some, and right now I can offer you a 50% off coupon for the life of your subscription, which makes it super affordable.
+YogaDownload offers classes in probably any yoga style you have heard up and then some.
+They offer monthly subscriptions which are super-affordable.

 My favorite part of YogaDownload are the programs where they have bundled together classes to help you reach a specific goal, and they offer a program for vinyasa yoga!

 This program features world-class instructors like Jackie Casal Mahrou who teaches a vinyasa yoga flow focused on empowerment.

 I gave this program a try and one of my favorite classes was The Body Mandala: Level I where yogi Mark Morford instructs a patterned vinyasa yoga sequence that is both incredibly meditative and energizing.

 Jump into a high-quality vinyasa yoga flow with YogaDownload!